Stephen G. Rabe

 Stephen G. Rabe is a historian based in the United States.
 Born in Hartford, Connecticut, he received degrees from Hamilton College and the University of Connecticut.
-His areas of interest include the relations between the US and Latin America, the Vietnam War, and slavery in the US.
+His areas of interest include the relations between the US and Latin America, the Vietnam War, and slavery in the United States.
 Rabe has held a Fulbright Distinguished Chair and the Bicentennial Chair in American Studies at the University of Helsinki.

 Rabe's work has been recognized by grants, awards, and prizes from the National Endowment for the Humanities, the American Historical Association, the Lyndon Baines Johnson Foundation, the Rockefeller Archive Center, the Eleanor Roosevelt Institute, the Harvey O. Johnson Prize, the Stuart L. Bernath Prize from the Society for Historians of American Foreign Relations, and the Bernath Lecture Prize.